instaclick/ICBaseTestBundle/README.md

 When using Databases, you may want to change the default ObjectManager your test should run against.
-Just like Client's environment, changing the default ObjectManager only requires to redefine the constant `MANAGER_NAME`:
+Just like Client's environment, changing the default ObjectManager only requires you to redefine the constant `MANAGER_NAME`:

 ```php
 const MANAGER_NAME = "stats";